House of Auersperg: Origins

 The oldest member of the House of Auersperg known for certain is Engelbertus de Ursberch, who is documented as a witness in a deed of 1162 issued by Herman, Duke of Carinthia at his residence in St. Veit an der Glan.
-The family’s ancestral seat was Auersperg Castle (German: Burg Auersperg, Slovene: Grad Turjak), south of Ljubljana.
+The family's ancestral seat was Auersperg Castle (Slovene: Grad Turjak; German: Burg Auersperg), south of Ljubljana.
 It was built in 1067 by one Conrad of Auersperg, according to an engraving on site.
 Above the engraving stands the original Auersperg coat of arms, displaying an aurochs (German: Auerochs, Slovene: Tur).

 The family may trace its origins to the town of Ursberg in Swabia, and their ancestors probably settled in Lower Carniola after Otto the Great’s victory over the Hungarians at the Battle of Lechfeld in 955.
 They held large estates from Grosuplje in the north down to Velike Lašče and Ribnica in the south, rivalling the Meinhardiner counts of Götrz, the Carinthian Ortenburg dynasty, and the Patriarchs of Aquileia.

-In the mid-13th century, the edelfrei branch of the Auersperg family died out and was succeeded by a ministerial branch that retained the family’s coat of arms, ancestral castle, and other estates.
+In the mid-13th century, the edelfrei branch of the Auersperg family died out and was succeeded by a ministerial branch that retained the family's coat of arms, ancestral castle, and other estates.

 Chamberlains of Carniola

 In the early 15th century, the Auerspergs acquired the office of hereditary chamberlain (Obersterblandkämmerer), previously held by the lords of Reitenburg (Čretež).
 Herbard of Auersperg was the first member of the family to hold the office, inherited from the family of his mother, Elisabeth of Reitenburg (†1425), beginning in 1407.
-After Herbard’s death, the office was inherited by his relative Engelhard of Auersperg (1404–1466), who owned Auersperg Castle.
+After Herbard's death, the office was inherited by his relative Engelhard of Auersperg (1404–1466), who owned Auersperg Castle.

 Engelhard and his brother Volkhard V of Auersperg (1401–1451) jointly inherited the estate and castle of Schönberg (Šumberk) in Lower Carniola upon the death of their relative Johann II of Schönberg (†1443).
 The family subsequently split into two branches and divided their estates, with Engelhard's descendants retaining Auersperg Castle and Volkhard's descendants inheriting Schönberg.
 Pankraz II of Auersperg (1441–1496) succeeded his father Engelhard as chamberlain of Carniola, and was appointed captain of Möttling (Metlika) in 1470.
-Pankraz’s son Trojan of Auersperg (1495–1541) fought against the Ottomans at the Siege of Vienna in 1529 and became governor of Lower Austria in 1537.
+Pankraz's son Trojan of Auersperg (1495–1541) fought against the Ottomans at the Siege of Vienna in 1529 and became governor of Lower Austria in 1537.
 Trojan was responsible for restoring Auersperg Castle following extensive damage caused by an earthquake in 1511.